ironbar/hungry_geese/reports/04_Modeling.md

 There is a clear jump in score when reducing epsilon, so it was clearly hurting the model capacity.

+#### Train from zero to see metrics evolution

+I'm going to train from zero with epsilon greedy 0.01 to see how the metrics evolve over time.

 ### Results

+I have been able to train a new better agent `gargantua` that scores 1627 on noramal mode and 1667 on data augmenation model.

 <!---